sst/guide/_examples/how-to-use-mongodb-atlas-in-your-serverless-app.md

 - We are creating an endpoint at `GET /` and connecting it to a Lambda function.
 - We are passing in the MongoDB connection string as an environment variable (`MONGODB_URI`).
 We'll be loading this from a `.env` file that we'll be soon.
-- The function is not being bundled.
-This means that we are not using [esbuild](https://esbuild.github.io) to package it.
-This is because there are some MongoDB npm packages (that we'll be using later) that are not compatible with esbuild.
-So we'll be zipping up the entire `srcPath` directory and deploying it.
 - Finally, we are printing out the API endpoint in our outputs.

 ## What is MongoDB Atlas